Culture Night - Information

 Access for disabled people on Culture Night:

-A portion of the city center will be closed off to all car traffic to ensure pedestrian safety, with few if any exceptions made.
+A portion of the city center will be closed off to all car traffic to ensure pedestrian safety, with no exceptions.
 However, every effort will be made to ensure full access for everyone to the festival area.

 Wheelchair platforms will be in front of the stage at the concerts in Hljómskálagarður and on Arnarhóll to ensure accessibility for everyone to the concerts.